zsquareplusc/python-msp430-tools/doc/README-msp430-dco.txt

 connected to the parallel port.

-The program can be started by typing ``msp430-dco`` when installed correctly If it's used from the source directory use ``python msp430-dco.py``.
+The program can be started by typing ``msp430-dco`` when installed correctly If it's used from the source directory use ``python -m msp430.jtag.dco``.

-usage: msp430-dco [options] frequency
+Usage: dco.py [options] frequency

-MSP430 clock calibration utility.
+MSP430 clock calibration utility V1.1

 This tool can measure the internal oscillator of F1xx, F2xx and F4xx devices, display the supported frequencies, or run a software FLL to find the settings